FarronF/limerick-council-meetings/meetings/2014/09/22-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - Friday 29th August 2014.md

 that Mary was a wonderful person.
 She had held many positions, she trained as a

-Primary School Teacher, was a great Fine Gael person, was elected as a Councillor--- 2
+Primary School Teacher, was a great Fine Gael person, was elected as a Councillor
+---
+2

 in 1999 and the pinnacle of her career was being elected Cathaoirleach of Limerick